theteknocat/drupal-updater/README.md

 ### Install with Composer

-You can also get a copy of the full source, including the compiled binary, by running:
+You can also get a copy of the full source to include in your project by running:

 `composer require theteknocat/drupal-updater`